AramZS/devblog/src/posts/projects/pbta-gen/part-1.md

 I think that the best way to handle this is to have a way to quickly set up Eleventy sites with the correct structure and base data.
 In the same way that Eleventy has a CLI command to set up sites, I would like to have a version of that which sets up stuff in the same way.

-I'd also like to be able build out indiviual scenarios for these games within a folder.
+I'd also like to be able build out individual scenarios for these games within a folder.

 I've never done a node-based CLI tool.
 So let's try and do that!